-This specific gen4 module features a 2.4" colour TFT LCD display, with non-touch, or optional resistive touch.
+This specific gen4 module features a 3.5" colour TFT LCD display, with non-touch, resistive touch and capacitive touch options.
 It is powered by the feature-rich 4D Labs Diablo16 Graphics Processor, which offers an array of functionality and options for any Designer / Integrator / User.